-Massachusetts is currently in recession, with steep job losses, albeit at a slower rate than the nation.
-The commonwealth's September 2009 non-farm employment was 3.2% below September 2008, compared to a 4.2% loss nationally.
-Unemployment spiked to 9.3% in Massachusetts in September, the highest since 1976, but again below the national rate of 9.8%.
-The commonwealth has been aided by continued growth in its large education and health sector, which makes up more than 20% of employment and showed 1.6% job growth in September.
+Like the nation, Massachusetts has experienced steep job losses and the commonwealth's April 2010 non-farm employment was 0.9% below April 2009, just below the 1.0% loss nationally.
+The pace of job losses has ebbed from 2009, when the commonwealth lost 3.6% of jobs year-over year.
+Unemployment of 9.2% in Massachusetts in April was slightly off the peak of 9.5% in January and February and below the April national rate of 9.9%.
+The commonwealth has been aided by continued growth in its large education and health sector, which makes up more than 20% of employment and showed 2.1% job growth in April.
 Massachusetts' two largest private employers are Brigham and Women's Hospital and Massachusetts General Hospital, both part of the Aa2-rated Partners Healthcare System.
 Other top employers include Harvard University (Aaa), Massachusetts Institute of Technology (Aaa), and Boston University (A2).
 The state also has a large financial activities sector, with a significant mutual fund presence.
-Financial activities makes up 6.5% of Massachusetts' jobs and has suffered during the recession, with 5.9% job loses in September over one year prior.

 The state is characterized by high wealth and education levels but with slow population and job growth.
-Per capita personal income in 2008 was \$51,253, ranking third among the states.
+Per capita personal income in 2009 was \$49,875, ranking third among the states.
 According to the Census Bureau, the commonwealth had the highest percentage of residents with bachelor's degrees of any state in 2008, which has helped to attract and develop significant high tech and defense contracting sectors.
 Despite this, during the last two recessions Massachusetts lost more jobs than the nation and gained fewer during the expansions that followed.
 Among the commonwealth's economic challenges are high business and housing costs and slow population growth with negative migration trends.
 Indeed, high costs have pushed some suburban Boston growth into more affordable New Hampshire.

-HEAVY TAX-SUPPORTED DEBT LOAD; DEBT AFFORDABILITY STUDY AIDS CAPITAL PLANNING
+HEAVY TAX-SUPPORTED DEBT LOAD: DEBT AFFORDABILITY STUDY AIDS CAPITAL PLANNING

-The commonwealth has a high debt burden, with more than \$16.8 billion in outstanding general obligation bonds and \$29 billion in total net tax-supported debt.
-Based on Moody's 2009 state debt medians, the state's debt levels ranked second-highest among the 50 state on both a per-capita basis and as a percentage of personal income, respectively.
-Total net tax-supported debt amounted to 8.9% of total personal income in 2008, more than three times the 50-state median of 2.5%.
-The commonwealth's net tax-supported debt per capita was \$4,323, five times the 50-state median of \$865.
-The commonwealth recently updated its formal debt affordability study and set a bond cap of \$1.5 billion for fiscal 2010.
-The debt affordability policy is designed to keep debt service within 8% of budgeted revenues.
+The commonwealth has a high debt burden, with more than \$17.2 billion in outstanding general obligation bonds and \$29 billion in total net tax-supported debt.
+Based on Moody's 2009 state debt medians, the state's debt levels ranked second-highest among the 50 state on both a percapita basis and as a percentage of personal income, respectively.
+Total net tax-supported debt amounted to 9.2% of total personal income in 2009, more than three times the 50-state median of 2.5%.
+The commonwealth recently updated its formal debt affordability study and set a bond issuance cap of \$1.5 billion for fiscal 2010.

 About one-fifth of the commonwealth's general obligation debt is variable rate, largely swapped to fixed rates through cost-of-funds swaps, eliminating basis risk.
-The swap portfolio is carefully managed and swap counterparties are well-diversified.
-Swap legal provisions favor the commonwealth, with potential collateral posting only by the counterparty and early termination events against the commonwealth only if its rating falls below Baa3.
-As of October 30, the commonwealth's swap agreements had a combined fair market value of -\$363 million.
+In March the commonwealth refunded nearly \$540 million of liquidity-backed variable rate debt into SIFMA Index Bonds which do not have liquidity support.
+The SIFMA bonds mature serially through 2014 and are swapped to fixed rates.
+The commonwealth's swap portfolio is carefully managed and swap counterparties are well-diversified.
+Swap legal provisions favor the commonwealth, with potential collateral posting only by the counterparty.
+As of May 30, the commonwealth's swap agreements had a combined fair market value of approximately -\$377 million.